aliyun/terraform-provider-alicloud/website/docs/r/cen_route_map.html.markdown

 * `operate_community_set` - (Optional) An action statement that operates the community attribute.
 The format of each community is nn:nn, which ranges from 1 to 65535.
 You can enter a maximum of 32 communities.
 Communities must comply with RFC 1997.
 Large communities (RFC 8092) are not supported.
 * `preference` - (Optional) An action statement that modifies the priority of the route.
 Value range: 1 to 100.
 The default priority of a route is 50.
 A lower value indicates a higher preference.
 * `prepend_as_path` - (Optional) An action statement that indicates an AS path is prepended when the regional gateway receives or advertises a route.
+* `transit_router_route_table_id` - (Optional, ForceNew, Computed, Available in v1.167.0+) The routing table ID of the forwarding router.
+If you do not enter the routing table ID, the routing policy is automatically associated with the default routing table of the forwarding router.

 ## Attributes Reference